Last updated 27 June 2022

 Similarly, a part-time permanent employee is entitled to four weeks (20 working days) of annual leave, but the entitlement is pro-rated in the same proportion as their part-time work relates to a full-time working week.

-Casual employees have no entitlement to annual leave.
+Casual employees have no entitlement to annual leave or personal leave.
 Under modern awards, casual employees are entitled to a casual loading.
 That loading is calculated to compensate for the absence of benefits such as annual leave, which are not a feature of the casual employment relationship.

 Unless it is otherwise specifically provided by an industrial instrument, unused annual leave accumulates from year to year without limit.